aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/slicer/_index.md

 ```

-Specify the type of Built-in slicer style the default type is SlicerStyleLight1
+Specify the type of Built-in slicer style.
+The default type is SlicerStyleLight1.

 See [SlicerStyleType](../../com.aspose.cells/slicerstyletype).